Is UChicago Test Optional?

 Students working on a project in a classroom.

 UChicago has always had a strong emphasis on standardized test scores, but now they are boasting about this orientation, and prospective students should take this into consideration.
-Whether is UChicago test optional or not, not only do scores on standardized tests like the ACT and SAT matter, but AP scores do as well.
+Although UChicago just recently adopted a test optional policy, not only do scores on standardized tests like the ACT and SAT matter, but AP scores do as well.

 The University of Chicago made the announcement that they would be test optional back in June of 2018, which was slightly hypercritical and caused even more confusion among applicants.
 This is one of the factors that contributed to the overall increase in the number of applications.